mubranch/menuscript/README.md

 To install MenuScript on macOS, follow these steps:

-1. Download the latest release from the releases folder of the MenuScript project.
+1. Download the latest release from the releases page of the MenuScript project.
 2. Move the downloaded application to your Applications folder.
 3. Run the application.
 If you want MenuScript to automatically run on startup, you can add it to your login items in System Preferences -> Users & Groups -> Login Items.